LIAAD/yake/README.md

 Credits to https://github.com/silvae86 for the Docker scripts.

+## References
-## Please cite the following works when using YAKE
+Please cite the following works when using YAKE

 <b>In-depth journal paper at Information Sciences Journal</b>